planetjekyll/quickrefs/FAQ.md

 For detailed upcoming major and minor enhancements and bug fixes, see the [History page](https://github.com/jekyll/jekyll/blob/master/History.markdown) in the Jekyll repo.

-For more Jekyll news see the Vienna.html news page (t: [viennahtml](https://twitter.com/viennahtml)).
+For more Jekyll news see the Static Times news channel (t: [statictimes](https://twitter.com/statictimes)).

-For more Jekyll goodies see the [Jekyll bookmark category](http://www.thenewdynamic.org/tool/jekyll/) at the (Static is) The New Dynamic site.
+For more Jekyll goodies see the [Awesome Jekyll](https://github.com/planetjekyll/awesome-jekyll) bookmark list or the [Jekyll bookmark category](http://www.thenewdynamic.org/tool/jekyll/) at the (Static is) The New Dynamic site.

 ## Themes / Templates